adamrudolf-becube/software-testing-basics/README.md

 You have to decide strictly what the SUT is, and where the boundaries are.
 If my class sends a request to another software unit or calls a method of another class, and something happens later, is it still part of my testcase?
 Where should I put my expectations?
 If the control flow exits the boundaries, the test case ends.
 Any entry point to the system should be a new test case (or set of test cases).
 But you have some freedom whay you consider "the system".
 If this sounds too abstract, here is an example:

-You have a cusomer who asks you do implement a new feature.
+You have a customer who asks you do implement a new feature.
 You need to create a method in `AwesomeClass`, called `AwesomeClass.displayServerMessage()`.
 Your client says when it's called, it should send a request to a server, wait for the response, and when the response is received, display the message in it.
 Note that the server has been in place, you don't touch that, your task now is only to implement `AwesomeClass.displayServerMessage()`.
 Your client says it's one testcase and it's simple as that.

 You realize that the server can respond by a correctly formatted message, or a successful message but with the wrong format, by an error (like status `404` or any unsuccessful) or not respond at all for a given time.